nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2019-to-lts-2021.md

 ##### Oracle Linux 7 Maintenance and Extended Maintenance Purchase

 Oracle will continue to provide maintenance for Oracle Linux 7 until December 1, 2024.
-Self-managed customers not transitioning to LTS 2023 are advised to secure extended maintenance from Oracle.
-This ensures full support between the official end of maintenance for Oracle Linux 7 and the end of LTS 2021's maintenance period.
+Self-managed customers not transitioning to LTS 2023 and rebuilding their own Docker image from the Nuxeo base image are advised to secure extended maintenance from Oracle.
+This will allow them to benefit from the (security) fixes in the oraclelinux base image and full support between the official end of maintenance for Oracle Linux 7 and the end of LTS 2021's maintenance period.

 ##### CentOS End of Life

-Please note that CentOS will be officially out fo maintenance on the 30th of June 2024.
+Please note that CentOS will be officially out of maintenance on the 30th of June 2024.
 It is strongly recommended that clients move away from CentOS to ensure the continued security of their instance.

 **We Are Here to Help**
 Our team is dedicated to supporting you through this update.
 If you have questions or need assistance, please reach out to your Customer Success Manager or our support team.